cheshire-cat-ai/docs/mkdocs/conceptual/cheshire_cat/overview.md

 The component responsible for document ingestion is the `Rabbit Hole`.

 ## Performing Actions
-The Cheshire Cat isn`t limited to just answering questions; it can also perform actions.
+The Cheshire Cat isn't limited to just answering questions; it can also perform actions.
 You can write Python functions called `tools` and have the LLM execute this code.
 The capabilities of the Python code are only limited by your imagination.

 ## Extending the Core
-Additionally, it`s possible to customize the Cheshire Cat`s core.
+Additionally, it's possible to customize the Cheshire Cat's core.
 In the main process flows, there are predefined adaptation points called `hooks`.
 You can write Python functions that can be attached onto these `hooks`.
-The attached code will be invoked during the flow`s execution and can modify the Cheshire Cat`s internal behavior, all without directly modifying the core of the Cheshire Cat.
+The attached code will be invoked during the flow`s execution and can modify the Cheshire Cat's internal behavior, all without directly modifying the core of the Cheshire Cat.

 `Tools` and `Hooks` are packaged into `Plugins` that can be installed by placing files in a specific folder or through a the Admin Portal.
 The component responsible for managing plugins is the `Mad Hatter`.